 Did you know that the average woman only consumes 15 grams of fiber a day?
 That’s about half of the recommended amount.
 Yikes.
 Women need at least 25 grams of fiber every day.
 That’s not too bad.
 In fact, it is very doable.

 Dietary fiber includes the parts of plant foods your body can’t digest or absorb.
 Other food components such as proteins, carbohydrates, and even fats are broken down and absorbed by your body.
 In the case of fiber, it passes through your stomach, small intestines, and colon and out of your body.

-Dietary fiber is found mainly in fruits, vegetables, whole grains and legumes.
+Dietary fiber is found mainly in fruits, vegetables, whole grains, and legumes.
 Fiber is best known for its ability to prevent or relieve constipation.
-Foods containing fiber can provide other health benefits as well, such as helping to maintain a healthy weight and lowering your risk of diabetes or even heart disease.
+Foods containing fiber can provide other health benefits as well, such as helping to lower your risk of diabetes and heart disease.

-Are you ready to get more fiber into your diet?
+Are you ready to get more fiber into your routine?
 Let’s get back to the basics with 5 things you should know about fiber.

 1. There are 2 types of fiber you should be consuming.

 Fiber is commonly classified as soluble, which dissolves in water, or insoluble, which doesn’t dissolve.

 Soluble fiber.
 This type of fiber dissolves in water to form a gel-like material.
 It can help lower blood cholesterol and glucose levels.
 Soluble fiber is found in food such as oats, barley, peas, citrus fruits, apples, and carrots.